MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/02-Prompt-actions/01-create-prompt-action.md

 ## Test and refine your prompt

 1. Select **Test** above the instructions box to test the prompt with the sample data you provided.
-1. View the output of the test run in the **Model respoonse** section.
+1. View the output of the test run in the **Model response** section.

 Let's refine the prompt to create more structured and consistent output.